jafl/YUI-3-Stockpile/README.md

         "combo":"http://my-nightly-build-combo-server:8666/combo?",

         "root":"/Users/johndoe/yui3-stockpile/dev",
-        "modules":
+        "code":
         {
-            "sp-test-blah.js":
+            "sp-test-blah.js": "sp-test-blah/sp-test-blah-debug.js",
-            [
-                "sp-test-blah/sp-test-blah-debug.js"
-            ],
-            "sp-test-foo.css":
-            [
-                "sp-test-foo/skin/sam/sp-test-foo.css"
+            "sp-test-foo.css": "sp-test-foo/skin/sam/sp-test-foo.css"
-            ]
+        },
+        "image":
+        {
+            "warn.png": "sp-test-foo/sam/warn.png"
         }
     }

-Requests for the JavaScript for module sp-test-blah or the CSS for module sp-test-foo will return the local files.
+Requests for the JavaScript for module sp-test-blah or the CSS for module sp-test-foo or an image named warn.png will return the local files.
 All other requests will be routed to the combo handler.

 Caching
 -------